tttmmmyyyy/fixlang/Documentation.md

     - Returns an element of an array at an index.
 - `get_length : Array a -> Int`
     - Returns the length of an array.
+- `get_capacity : Array a -> Int`
+    - Returns the capacity of an array.
+- `make_empty : Int -> Array a`
+    - Creates an empty array with specified capacity.
 - `mod : Int -> (a -> a) -> Array a -> Array a`
     - Modifies a value of an element at the specified index of an array by a function.
     - This function clones the array if it is shared between multiple references.